Search Menu

 *Dog friendly rental filter applied to results

 The same goes for knowing and following leash laws.
-For example, Beth Darrow, Ph.D., the chief scientist at the Bald Head Island Conservancy, explains that while Bald Head Island, North Carolina allows dogs on beaches, they must be leashed from sunset to sunrise during turtle season (May 1 through November 15) in order to protect nests and any sea critters that may be disturbed from a rambunctious pup.
+For example, Beth Darrow, Ph.D., the chief scientist at the Bald Head Island Conservancy, explains that while Bald Head Island, North Carolina allows dogs on beaches, they must be leashed from sunset to sunrise during turtle season (May 1 through November 15) in order to protect nests and any sea critters that may be disturbed from a rambunctious dog.

 Pick Up Their Poop

 While you may think pet waste is natural to the environment, that’s simply not the case.
 Not only does dog poop smell, disturbing both guests and local wildlife, but it also is filled with supplements and other things that can be unnatural to the outdoors.
-Making sure you have a poop bag with you for cleanup so it won’t impact waterways, plant life, or native animals, so you can continue to enjoy these areas with your pet.
+Make sure you have a poop bag with you for cleanup so it won’t impact waterways, plant life, or native animals, so you can continue to enjoy these areas with your pet.

 “It’s that one bad pet owner everyone remembers and we all get lumped into that crowd,” Lawhon says.
 “It’s up to all owners to do what we can so we can continue to get access to these lands.
 If we can be responsible dog owners, then we can maintain our access.”